-You can lower your potassium levels naturally by following a low-potassium diet and avoiding high-potassium foods.
+You can lower your potassium level naturally by following a low-potassium diet and avoiding high-potassium foods.
 Cooking methods can also make a difference - boiling vegetables will leave them with less potassium than they otherwise would have.

 What Is the Normal Level of Potassium?

 The normal level of potassium is 3.5-5.0 millimoles per liter (mmol/L).
 Levels up to 6.0 mmol/L are concerning and should be addressed by a physician.
 Above 6.0 mmol/L is considered dangerous and requires urgent medical action .

 How Can I Lower My Potassium Level Quickly?